 Podiatric Medicine as a Career

 Podiatric medical schools require a minimum of 90 credits prior to matriculation, and 97% of all admitted students have their bachelor’s degree.
-Students complete a 4-yr DPM (Doctor of Podiatric Medicine) program and then 3 years of residency training.
+Students complete a four-year DPM (Doctor of Podiatric Medicine) program and then three years of residency training.
 For more information, see Explore Health Careers.org: Podiatric Medicine Overview and Podiatrist (Doctor of Podiatric Medicine)

 The Pre-Health Advisor serves as a supplementary advisor to the students’ primary (major) advisor, and assists students by offering guidance in selecting appropriate courses, connecting with resources both on and off campus, ensuring that they are on track with their career goals, and addressing questions and concerns.